 When students conduct research involving human subjects – such as masters theses, capstone projects, or any research that may be presented orally or published for public access beyond the boundaries of the classroom – the project must be reviewed and approved by the IRB.
-The review process for student research is no different from the regular review process – with the minor exception that a faculty member must sign on as a supervisor for the project, which includes reviewing the student proposal prior to submission to the IRB.
+The review process for student research is no different from the regular review process – with the important exception that a faculty member be identified as a supervisor for the project, and that supervisor is expected to review the student proposal prior to submission to the IRB.

 The application process requires the submission of the completed application form, along with supplementary materials which vary with the type of research being conducted as described below.
 You may find it helpful to review the section on Frequently Asked Questions prior to completing the application form.

-The basic application form asks for basic identifying information about the investigator(s), a summary of the research, and more detailed description of procedures relevant to human subjects' involvement, description of data collection and storage methods, human subject recruitment protocol, involvement of other institutions and their consent etc. and additional support documents as identified on the first page of the application in the form of a check list.
-You may access the application form under Forms and "Faculty/Staff/Student Application Form".
+The basic application form asks for basic identifying information about the investigator(s), a summary of the research, detailed description of procedures relevant to human subjects' involvement, description of data collection and storage methods, human subject recruitment protocol, involvement of other institutions, and information on how the project will obtain consent from its subjects.

-If you plan to video tape any part of your research or capture it photographically, you must submit a completed and signed release form with your IRB application.
-You may access appropriate forms under Forms.
+If you plan to record video of any part of your research or plan to take pictures of research subjects, you must submit a completed and signed release form with your IRB application.

 For most forms of research, forms indicating voluntary and informed consent are required to be presented to and signed by each human subject.
 For such research, a consent form for the project must be submitted along with other application materials to the IRB for review.
-You may review the "Sample Consent Forms" in appropriate category under "Sample Forms." on the forms page.
-The following are examples of sample consent forms of several different types:
+You may review sample consent forms on the forms page.

 Letter of institutional cooperation

-When research is being conducted at another institution or organization of any kind, or when the investigator is otherwise relying on the cooperation of another institution, a letter from that institution acknowledging and supporting that relationship is required.
-You may review a sample letter of institutional support under "Samples Forms."
-You may adopt these forms for your particular needs:
+When research is being conducted at another institution or organization of any kind, or when the investigator is otherwise relying on cooperation with another institution, a letter from that institution acknowledging and supporting that relationship is required.

 - Sample Institutional Letter (MS Word, 23.5 KB)